replicatedhq/kURL/CONTRIBUTING.md

     sudo ./install.sh
     ```
     *NOTE: `install.sh` runs are idempotent, consecutive runs on changed spec will update kURL installation.*

+### Customizing the spec to do test upgrades and installs

+  When you run the target `make build/sample`, the config spec under [script/Manifest](scripts/Manifest) will be replaced with the sample spec in [testdata/sample/Manifest](./testdata/sample/Manifest).
+  If you would like to test other configurations you must:

+  - replace the spec configuration with that which you would like to test in [script/Manifest](scripts/Manifest)
+  - run `make clean` to clean the directories used
+  - ensure that you call the makefile targets to build the bundle assets, i.e:

+     ```bash
+       # Here we are building the bundles for k8s 1.25.3 to target ubuntu 22.02 SO
+       make build/packages/kubernetes/1.25.3/ubuntu-22.04
+       make build/packages/kubernetes/1.25.3/images
+     ```

+  - build the addons tarball for the specific versions and untar them, i.e:

+     ```bash
+       # Here we are building the tarball for containerd version 1.6.9
+       make dist/containerd-1.6.9.tar.gz && tar xzvf dist/containerd-1.6.9.tar.gz
+     ```

+  - ensure that all is rsynced with the remote server before running `./install.sh`

 ### Cleaning up(teardown)